 Most of the surface parking in Downtown is privately owned and managed and not in the control of the City or other public agency.
-The City and DSP should lead an effort to actively pursue the redevelopment of surface parking lots through policy strategies and public/private partnerships.
+The City and DSP should prioritize an effort to actively pursue commercial and residential mixed-use development on surface parking lots through policy strategies and public/ private partnerships.
 Policy strategies may include fees for surface parking through the Business Improvement District, changes to property tax structures, tax incentives for office uses that may incentivize redevelopment, and property tax deferrals on new improvements.

-Public/private partnerships for redevelopment through the Downtown Community Investment Corporation should also be pursued with a focus on redevelopment of surface parking lots.
+Public/private partnerships for redevelopment, through partnership with a community investment organization, should also be pursued with a focus on redevelopment of surface parking lots.